TIBCOSoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 All Ansible playbooks are executed based on configuration file and inventory file.
 Both files are included in the project.
 Please see more detailed description in [Ansible part of this project paragraph](#ansible-part-of-this-project) below.

-<a name="loading-this-sample-in-tibco-streambase-studio-trade"></a>

 ## Loading this sample in TIBCO StreamBase&reg; Studio

-To be able to run this sample in TIBCO StreamBase Studio™ please refer to [Using TIBCO Streambase Studio GitHub page](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docs/studio.md).
+To be able to run this sample in TIBCO StreamBase&reg; Studio please refer to [Using TIBCO Streambase Studio GitHub page](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docs/studio.md).

 Below you can find a list of files this project is based on: